 Frozen shoulder treatment primarily consists of pain relief and physical therapy.
 Most patients find relief with these simple steps, although the entire treatment process can take several months or longer.

 Exercises and Stretching

 Applications of moist heat to the shoulder can help to loosen the joint and provide relief of pain.
-Patients can apply moist heat to the shoulder, then perform their stretching exercises--this should be done at least three times daily.
-Moist heat can be applied by using a hot-soaked washcloth on the joint for 10 minutes before stretching.
+Patients can apply moist heat to the shoulder or take a hot shower, then perform their stretching exercises.
+Ice application after stretching may help to reduce inflammation and relieve pain.